LyeosMaouli/stl-dimensions-analyzer/README.md

 ## 👏 Acknowledgments

 - Built with [numpy-stl](https://github.com/WoLpH/numpy-stl) library
-- Uses tkinter for cross-platform GUI dialogs
+- Uses tkinter for cross-platform GUI
+- Threading for responsive user interface
 - Inspired by the 3D printing and maker community

 ## 📞 Support